rubenjesus02002/CME-data-pipeline-and-warehouse/README.md

 ## G. Insights
 (Highlight any key insights gained from the project.)

+Through comprehensive analysis of CME commodities trading data, several important patterns and strategic insights emerged:
+Key insights:
+  - Market Concentration Risk
-  - Market Concentration Risk: The commodities market appear heavily concentrated in just 2 assets(0ZC and 0ZS) which together accounted for over 80% of the top 5's trading volume.
+  	- The commodities market shows a strong concentration, with two assets (OZC and OZS) accounting for over 80% of the top 5 traded assets' total volume.
+This concentration may pose a system risk if there is sudden volatility in these few assets.
-  - Traders prefer flexibility: options let you bet on price moves without needing to buy/sell the actual commodity.

-(Provide an overview of what was learned or discovered through data analysis.)
+  - Options Dominate Futures
+  	- The volume of options (OPT) traded far surpasses that of future (FUT), indicating a clear trader preference fir flexible financial instruments that allow speculation or hedging without full exposure to the underlying asset.
-- Example:
+  - Weekly Volatility Patterns
-  - High correlation between customer satisfaction and response time.
-  - Significant opportunity for cost reduction in supply chain operations.
+  	- Weekly visualizations revealed fluctuating dominance among certain assets like LE, ZL, and ZM, suggesting that traders actively rotate between contracts based on short-term signals or seasonal cycles.
+  - LE as a Consistent Performer
+  	- Across all four weeks, LE (Live Cattle Futures) consistently ranked among the top traded assets by revenue count, highlighting its strong presence and potential liquidity advantage in the market.

+What We Learned:
+  - Visualization is critical in identifying hidden patterns, such as temporal fluctuations and asset-level trading dominance.
+  - Real-time or near real-time data is essential to track dynamic shifts in asset performance.
+  - A well-structured data warehouse enables fast, multi-dimensional analysis, supporting decision-making across trading, risk management, and product development.

 ## H. Conclusion
-Summarize the outcomes of the project and any potential next steps.
+(Summarize the outcomes of the project and any potential next steps.)

 - What was achieved?
   - Scalable Data Warehouse - designed for CME trading data